kolonialno/troncos/README.md

 The ddtrace docs can be found [here](https://ddtrace.readthedocs.io/en/stable/).

+[Best practices for traces](https://grafana.com/docs/tempo/latest/operations/best-practices/#naming-conventions-for-span-and-resource-attributes) is a good guide to get started.

+#### Span vs resource attributes

+- A `span attribute` is a key/value pair that provides context for its span.
+- A `resource attribute` is a key/value pair that describes the context of how the span was collected.

+For more information, read the [Attribute and Resource](https://opentelemetry.io/docs/specs/otel/overview/) sections in the OpenTelemetry specification.

 ### Enabling the tracer

 Configure ddtrace as usual and run `configure_tracer` to send spans to Tempo.